Extremal sequences for a weighted zero-sum constant: The case when

-\begin{cor} Let $A=U(n)$, where $n$ is odd.
+\begin{corollary} Let $A=U(n)$ where $n$ is odd.
 Suppose $S$ is an $A$-extremal sequence in $\Z_n$ and $q$ is a prime divisor of $n$.
-Then, $q$ is coprime to at least one term of $S$. \end{cor}
+Then $q$ is coprime to at least one term of $S$. \end{corollary}

-\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, so, if $S$ has length $\ell$, then $\ell=2^{\Omega(n)}-1$.
+\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, if $S$ has length $\ell$ then $\ell=2^{\Omega(n)}-1$.
 Suppose no term of $S$ is coprime to $q$.
-Then, as $\ell$ is at least $(\ell+1)/2$, so by Lemma \ref{unit4'}, we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
-This contradicts our assumption about $S$.
+As $\ell$ is at least $(\ell+1)/2$, by Lemma \ref{unit4'} we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+This contradicts our assumption.
 Hence, at least one term of $S$ is coprime to $q$. \end{proof}

-Theorem \ref{unit3} shows that the method in Theorem \ref{unit1'} is the only way to obtain $A$-extremal sequences in $\Z_n$, when $n$ is odd.
+Theorem \ref{unit3} shows that the method in Theorem \ref{unit1'} is the only way to obtain $A$-extremal sequences in $\Z_n$ when $n$ is odd.